 Based on findings of decreased fertility in female rats, conivaptan may impair fertility in females of reproductive potential.
 It is not known whether these effects on fertility are reversible [see Nonclinical Toxicology].

 Safety and effectiveness in pediatric patients have not been established.

 In clinical studies of VAPRISOL administered as a 20 mg IV loading dose followed by 20 mg/day or 40 mg/day IV for 2 to 4 days, 89% (20 mg/day regimen) and 60% (40 mg/day regimen) of participants were greater than or equal to 65 years of age and 60% (20 mg/day regimen) and 40% (40 mg/day regimen) were greater than or equal to 75 years of age.
 In general, the adverse event profile in elderly patients was similar to that seen in the general study population.

 No clinically relevant increase in exposure was observed in subjects with mild hepatic impairment; therefore no dose adjustment of VAPRISOL is necessary.
-The exposure to VAPRISOL approximately doubles with moderate hepatic impairment.
-The impact of severe hepatic impairment on the exposure to conivaptan has not been studied [see DOSAGE AND ADMINISTRATION and CLINICAL PHARMACOLOGY].
+The systemic exposure to unbound conivaptan doubled in subjects with moderate and severe hepatic impairment [see DOSAGE AND ADMINISTRATION and CLINICAL PHARMACOLOGY].

 Additional Vaprisol Information

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.